-430 4.1 Source modelling
+4.1 Source modelling

 The chosen method representing a wind turbine as a sound source is simplified.
 As in Nyborg et al. (2022), three incoherent sound sources with equal source strength are assumed.
 This simplification is necessary due to insufficient information about the individual point sources and the source distribution over height.
 Verification of the validity of these assumptions is beyond the scope of this work.
-However, many prediction models and guidelines assume that the sound source of a wind turbine is a monopole source located at the hub height of the turbine, e.g., ISO 9613-2 (1996), Lee et al. (2016).
-Theoretical studies show that this assumption is valid for predicting the overall sound pressure level at distances greater than twice the blade length (Makarewicz, 2011).
+However, many prediction models and guidelines assume that the sound source of a wind turbine is a monopole source located at the hub height of the turbine (e.g. ISO 9613-2, 1996; Lee et al., 2016).
 Ecotière (2015) shows that this assumption is not suitable for spectral analysis, as effects of ground reflections are not well represented using one point source.
-Nyborg et al. (2022) present that the agreement with measured spectra was significantly improved with three distributed point sources.
+Nyborg et al. (2022) determine that the agreement with measured spectra was significantly improved with three distributed point sources.
 With increasing distance, the difference between the results of one source and three sources decreases.

-To investigate the influence on the sound spectrum, simulations with one, three and ten point sources are compared.
-In the latter case, ten point sources are distributed over the rotor diameter.
-In Fig. 12, the setup of one, three and ten point sources is illustrated schematically.
-The results of the first and the third validation cases between 178 and 845 m are shown in Fig. 13.
-The results from the literature (e.g., Heutschi et al. (2014), Cotté (2019) and Nyborg et al. (2022)) are also concluded in this work.

-445 Several peaks and valleys are observed in the 1/3 octave spectrum with one point source.
-These occur due to interference effects and are smoothed in reality by superimposing the interference patterns of multiple sources.
-Compared to multiple sources, the monopole model results reproduce the 1/3 octave spectrum of the sound propagation losses less well and deviate more from the measurements.
-The results with three and ten monopole sources are very similar to each other.
+To investigate the influence on the sound spectrum, simulations with 1, 3 and 10 point sources are compared.
+In the latter case, 10 point sources are distributed over the rotor diameter.
+In Fig. 11, the setup of 1, 3 and 10 point sources is illustrated schematically.
+The results of the first and the third validation cases between 178 and 845 m are shown in Fig. 12.
+Several peaks and valleys are observed in the one-third octave spectrum with one point source.
+They are due to interference effects and are smoothed in reality by superimposing the interference patterns of multiple sources.
+This is also shown in Heutschi et al. (2014), Cotté (2019) and Nyborg et al. (2022).
+Compared to multiple sources, the monopole model results reproduce the one-third octave spectrum of the sound propagation losses less well and deviate more from the measurements.
+The results with 3 and 10 monopole sources are very similar to each other.

 Simply increasing the number of sources beyond three does not improve the accuracy.
-It cannot be excluded that the discrepancies in the 1/3 octave spectrum are at least partly due to the assumptions in the source modelling.
+The possibility that the discrepancies in the one-third octave spectrum are at least partly due to the assumptions in the source modelling cannot be excluded.